Fabo011/aws-solution-architect-helper/02_Wording/wording.md

 TB                          | Terabyte
 Single point of failure     | A component or element in a system that, if it fails, can cause the entire system to stop working or become unavailable. dedicated                   | No shared hardware.
 Physical hardware reserved for you.
 EXPENSIVE.
+Swap                        | Swap is a space on your hard drive that acts as extra memory for your computer, allowing it to run more efficiently when your RAM is full.